In previous post I narrowed down the root cause to hard parsing. In this post we will track down the hard parsing sqls.

 On our slow week on top of normal DB activity and the overnight batches an application started to bomb the DB with those complex sql-s with literals.
 The 30 hard parsing sessions increased the load on the machine.
 POWER8 processor turned on more threads to accommodate the load.
 Oracle sessions (sqls in those sessions) had slower response time due to POWER8 processor was running with higher SMT.

 The 2nd biggest DB Time increase (after ‘hard parse elapsed’) came from waits on ‘db file sequential read’.
 A machine with CPU starvation can serve disk requests slower especially when data is coming from cache/memory.
-I may show you in later posts how I reproduced slower disks reads while maxing out the CPU on a test lpar.
+See case study CPU starvation disguised as an I/O issue (yet another AWR case study) by Savvinov with similar scenario.

 During my analysis I got distracted a bit by the intricacies of AIX/POWER.
 I wasted some time on dead ends.
 I also learned a lot along the way.
 Hope you will benefit and your next root cause analysis can conclude in days instead of months.